 - Learn the foundations: missions, parts, and entries

 - Get to know the 5 types of parts

 To see dscout Diary in action, check out our webinar on research design:

 Learn the foundations: missions, parts, and entries

 dscout Diary missions let you collect media, answers to survey questions, location data, and time data from participants (we call them "scouts") with smartphones.

-Missions are broken down into parts, which can be repeated multiple times – and each of these submissions is considered an entry.
+Each mission is broken down into one or more parts.
+Each part is one set of questions, which can be repeated and submitted multiple times.
+Each of these submissions is considered an entry.
 You can select the minimum number of required entries for each part.
 In addition to survey-style questions, each entry can include up to 1 photo and 1 video prompt.

 For more on dscout lingo and the difference between missions, parts, and entries, check out this article.